thor-51/Grep/README.md

 Equivalent Grep Command in Python

-Grep command is the short form of 'global search for regualar expressions'.
+Grep command is the short form of 'global search for regular expressions'.
 The Grep command is a filter that is used to search for lines matching a specified pattern and print the matching lines to a standard output.
 The Grep command is a command used in Unix/Linux.

-Apart from the above, I have coded a couple of additional features to enhance the user's experience -
+Apart from the above, I have added a couple of additional features to enhance the user's experience -
 1) Basic Text Search (Ability to search for a pattern within a single file or multiple files)
 2) Regular Expressions (Supports basic regular expressions for more advanced pattern matching)
 3) Case Sensitivity (Ability to perform case-sensitive or case-insensitive searches)